Essenceia/essenceia.github.io/content/projects/Until_Heat_Death_Do_Us_Part/index.md

 And, the r/chipdesign community delivered: there was quite a turnout with a wide mix of horrendous suggestions.
 Some honorable mentions were to “actually purposefully build an antenna this time” or a “CPU with no cache, no ram and only disk “.
 But by far my favorite idea came courtesy of [“thegreatpotatogod”](https://www.reddit.com/r/chipdesign/comments/1uk54wj/comment/ouubmks/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button) and was :
 {{< figure
-src=”reddit.png”
+src="reddit.png"
-desc=”A counter that has enough bits to count from now until the heat death of the universe, and is determined to do so.”
+description="A counter that has enough bits to count from now until the heat death of the universe, and is determined to do so."
 >}}

 And I am going to build just that!
 Also, I only have a little over 48 hours to build this, but since building a counter by itself isn’t ambitious enough I am going to bolt on an 100Mbps Ethernet interface, because I do have at least 48 hours to build this!